Overv/VulkanTutorial/en/03_Drawing_a_triangle/03_Drawing/01_Command_buffers.md

 * `VK_COMMAND_BUFFER_USAGE_SIMULTANEOUS_USE_BIT`: The command buffer can be resubmitted while it is also already pending execution.

-We have used the last flag because we may already be scheduling the drawing commands for the next frame while the last frame is not finished yet.
+None of these flags are applicable for us right now.

 The `pInheritanceInfo` parameter is only relevant for secondary command buffers.
 It specifies which state to inherit from the calling primary command buffers.

 If the command buffer was already recorded once, then a call to `vkBeginCommandBuffer` will implicitly reset it.
 It's not possible to append